STUDY IN UNITED STATES

 - U.S. posts secondary education system is broadly divided into public universities, private universities, community colleges, and other higher education institutions.

-The Education system in the USA
+The Education system in the United States

 A Graduate in the USA will usually take up to 4 years and lead to graduate level studies.
 Most universities offer programs in which the student gets the chance to work in the industry for a year during the degree.